Integral fractional viscoelastic models in SPH: LAOS simulations versus experimental data: Results

 \subsection{Comparison with experimental data}

 It can be shown that the the storage and loss moduli can be reconstructed from the Fourier transform of the stress signal by adding together the amplitude of the odd harmonics of the Fourier transform.
 In particular, the first harmonic reproduces the linear response of the material, and the ratio between the peaks of the first and third harmonics ($I_3/I_1$) is a good measure of the non-linearity of the material.
-We compared the results of the SPH simulations with the experimental data, and we found a good agreement between the two regarding the appareance of non linearity (see figure \ref{fig:fourier_single}), as well as the value of the ratio $I_3/I_1$ over the range of displacements explored.
-In particular, we found that the value $\gamma_0$ for which $I_3/I_1\sim1\%$, i.e. when the non-linearity becomes non trascurable, is consistently around $1$.
+We compared the results of the SPH simulations with the experimental data, and we found a good agreement between the two regarding the appearance of non linearity (see Figure \ref{fig:fourier_single}), as well as the value of the ratio $I_3/I_1$ over the range of displacements explored.
+In particular, we found that the value $\gamma_0$ for which $I_3/I_1\sim1\%$, i.e. when the non-linearity becomes non negligible, is consistently around $1$.
+We wish to emphasise that, especially for large displacements, discrepancies between the experimental and numerical data can be observed at higher harmonics, which are more sensitive to noise.
+Indeed, we must consider that the experimental process is generally subject to small errors, including in the measurement of the stress signal, which can be amplified in the Fourier transform.
+At the same time, the simulations employ a Lagrangian method involving moving interpolation points, which can introduce small errors in the computation of the stress.
+These numerical errors, while not impacting the main dynamic, produce small background noise for higher harmonics.
+Nevertheless, these discrepancies only appear at normalised intensities below $10^{-4}$, and do not affect the overall agreement between the experimental data and the numerical results.

 From the values of the peaks, multiple non-equivalent definitions for the non-linear quantities of $G'$ and $G''$ can be used. \cite{ewoldt2008new} proposed two local definitions for the elastic modulus, the minimum-strain modulus $G'_M$ and the large-strain modulus $G'_L$, and for the dynamic viscosity: minimum rate viscosity $\eta_M$ and large-rate dynamic viscosity $\eta_L$.
 These values can be computed from the Fourier coefficients using the following equations: